For many people, the Wet Tropics evokes images of lush green rainforest meeting the turquoise blue Coral Sea.

 The ecological processes of our coastal wetlands and floodplains are critical for the health of inshore biodiversity and the Great Barrier Reef.

 This natural system has always been heavily impacted by environmental forces.
 Our coast is constantly adapting to natural dynamic processes such as tides, waves, floods, storms and cyclones.
 In their natural state, coastal systems are resilient and are continually bouncing back.

 However, over the last 150 years the high demand for coastal land and increasingly intense catchment development has degraded our coastal landscape.
-Intensive agriculture, as well as grazing and urban development has physically modified floodplains and wetland ecosystems.
+Intensive agriculture, grazing and urban development has physically modified floodplains and wetland ecosystems.